 2.21 As a region we have used a data-driven, GIS based approach coupled with experienced environmental expertise to understand the environmental challenges our region faces across multiple dimensions (our baseline), and similarly, the relative environmental benefits and impacts of the solutions we are considering in order to solve our supply-demand deficit.
-We have complied with relevant legislation, guidance and best practice to create a consistent regional environmental appraisal process15 which assesses the features of each option under consideration and uses these to generate metrics covering Habitats Regulation Assessment (HRA), Water Framework Directive (WFD), Strategic
+We have complied with relevant legislation, guidance and best practice to create a consistent regional environmental appraisal process which assesses the features of each option under consideration and uses these to generate metrics covering Habitats Regulation Assessment (HRA), Water Framework Directive (WFD), Strategic Environmental Assessment (SEA), Biodiversity Net Gain (BNG) and Natural Capital (NC).

-15 WRSE, Method Statement: Environmental Assessment, 2022.

-Environmental Assessment (SEA), Biodiversity Net Gain (BNG) and Natural Capital (NC).
 These are further described in WRSE's Method Statement for Environmental Assessment and WRSE's revised draft regional plan SEA Environmental Report.
-The resulting environmental metrics for our options are available in a supplementary report to our revised draft plan.
+The resulting environmental metrics for our options are available in a supplementary report to our final plan.